Skip to main content

 Purpose: Zero-friction capture for later processing

 Raw entries are your scratchpad.
 Capture thoughts freely, process them later.
+Raw entries support full-text search (FTS5) for fast keyword queries.

 FieldTypeDescription

-sourceTEXTOrigin: manual, auto_capture, voice
+sourceTEXTOrigin: manual, auto_capture, voice, stdin

 processedBOOLHas been converted to structured memory